-In some cases, medicine can be helpful when the spasms are mild or infrequent.
+Yes.
+In some cases drug treatment can be helpful when the spasms are mild or infrequent.
 Prescribed anti-epileptic medicines can be helpful in some people with blepharospasm.
-These medicines work by quietening nerve impulses.
-Prescribed sedatives can also be tried - they can relax muscle spasms but may also make you feel sleepy.
-The response to these medicines can vary and it may take time to get the right dose.
+These medicines work by reducing nerve impulses.
+Other medicines which can be used to treat the condition are sedatives; these can relax muscle spasms but they may also make you feel sleepy.
+The response to these medicines can vary and it may take time to get your dosage sorted.
 They will need to be taken on a long-term basis.